andrewbuckingham/andrewbuckingham.github.io/source/_drafts/Horizon.md

 Software DevOps is an industry term that includes how software is rolled out to the users, and how it's supported and maintained by technical staff.

 An important principle of DevOps is that technical staff should never have unrestricted access to the data in a live system.
-But in Horizon, it was routine [cite] for support staff to "fix" data errors in SPM's accounts, without any proper controls, and without proper logs of what they'd changed.
+But in Horizon it was routine[^3] for support staff to "fix" data errors in SPM's accounts, without any proper controls.
+And worse, without proper logs of what they'd changed.

 Good DevOps practices are also closely aligned with how a system is tested.
-There was very little evidence in the Court expert witness statements of anything that a modern software developer would consider as "good".
-For the few system errors that Post Office reported, there was never mention of how the fixes were formally tested.
+There was very little evidence in the Court expert witness statements of anything that a modern software developer would consider "good".
+For the minimal system errors that Post Office reported, there was no focus on how the fixes were formally tested.

-Another DevOps principle is "observability and monitoring" of a system.
-This means it should constantly and thoroughly collect data about how well it's functioning.
-The technical term is "logging" - it's the system keeping a log of everything that happens, so that any problems or errors can be accurately investigated.
+Another principle is "observability and monitoring" of a system: it should continuously and thoroughly log data about how well it's functioning.
 Court proceedings have subsequently showed there wasn't enough logging for fault to be attributed correctly.

-### Technical details
+### Technical thoughts

 - It's dangerous, directly editing data in a production system.
-Especially the methods that Horizon staff were using, which was to directly manipulate [reference] the data using SQL CLI commands; bypassing most of the checks and balances that written into the software.
+Especially the methods that Horizon staff were using, which was to manipulate [reference] the data using SQL CLI commands; bypassing many of the checks and balances that written into the software.
+Privileged User Access by support staff was widespread used as a regular method of solving application issues, and without logging of what actions were taken.
+There was a Transaction Correction Tool script but its usage was not logged.[^6]

 - Errors in data are almost always due to a software problem further upstream.
 By simply fixing the data, it takes the focus away from helping to identify the root-cause.
 Even worse, it can destroy key information that would help the bug to be properly investigated.

 - Testing is vital.
-Horizon was in development for over a decade, including adding new features and fixing bugs.
+Horizon was in development for over a decade, with many changes to add new features and fix bugs.
 Whenever part of a system is modified, there needs to be "regression testing" of the parts of the system that sit around that.
 This might be a combination of manual test plans; synthetic test data; automated test scripts...
 None of this was mentioned in the Court proceedings that I've seen.
-I suspect testing was inadequate.
-Systems cannot be claimed to be robust until they've been tested.
-The presumption should always be that a system is _not_ robust [reference], unless it can be proven otherwise.

-# Failure #4: Systems Integration
+# Failure #4: Software and Integration

-The name "Horizon" is an umbrella covering many different individual systems, all developed by different teams.
-Bringing systems together in harmony is known as "Integration".
+The name "Horizon" is an umbrella covering many different individual software systems, all developed by different teams.
+Bringing systems together in harmony is called "Integration".

-Much of the Court evidence given by the Post Office expert witness was focused on the robustness and reliability of the individual systems within Horizon.
-The expert witness didn't offer expertise on the challenges (and possibility of significant errors) arising from how the systems are integrated.
+Much of the Court evidence given by the Post Office expert witness[^8] was on the robustness and reliability of just the _database_ system within Horizon.
+And while his technical description of database systems is true, I'd suggest it's not useful.
+It focused attention away from where most software bugs occur: in the software.
+Not the database.

+The expert witness didn't offer expertise on the challenges (and scope for error) arising from how the systems are integrated, or from the software algorithms that sit above the database.

-### Technical details
+### Technical thoughts

 - The expert witness talked at length about the inherent safety of double-entry bookkeeping in accountancy, and how this forms the basis of Horizon's claimed robustness.
 He went into great detail explaining how relational databases work, including referential integrity and transaction blocks, and that this is proof of robustness.

-And while his technical description of database systems is true, I'd suggest it's not useful.
-It focused the inquiry's attention away from where most software bugs occur: in the software.
-Not the database.
-Most software developers know this, so it's upsetting that an expert witness didn't express it.
+- One of the proven errors in the pivotal Bates v Post Office was a bug when the same SPM user logged on to two computer terminals at the same time.
+This is a classic "integration testing" failure.
+The software was never built to cope with the same user logging on twice, because (in theory) it wasn't possible.
+The complexity of the two systems together - the computer terminal and the Horizon system - caused the error.

 # Failure #5: Legal

 The early prosecutions of SPMs relied on a (then legally valid) assumption that:

-> a computer operated correctly unless there is explicit evidence to the contrary "Law Commission Presumption, 1997" [reference]
+> computer[s] operate correctly unless there is explicit evidence to the contrary.
+*Law Commission Presumption, 1997*

 Put another way, the SPMs had no defence because Horizon was legally presumed to be functioning correctly.
 SPMs could claim there was a bug, but without any good error logging or relevant testing (see Failure #3) there was literally no evidence to the contrary.
 SPMs were found guilty and prosecuted.

-The legal system's view of computer systems was simplistic, and not sufficiently aligned with the reality of large-scale software systems.

-Thankfully - if that's possible to say - this presumption has now been recognised by a Law Commission article as not "reflect[ing] the reality of general software-based system behaviour" [reference]
+The legal system's presumption of computer systems was simplistic, and not aligned with the reality of large-scale software systems.
+Thankfully, this presumption has now been recognised by a Law Commission article[^4] as not "reflect[ing] the reality of general software-based system behaviour."

-In other words, the legal profession has since realised that software systems are too complex to simply assume they function correctly, and that evidence is always needed.
-The Horizon failure was a central theme of the Law Commission's article.
+Citing this article, Parliamentary Justice Committee evidence[^5] has recommended mandatory training for all lawyers on the complexities of software development.

-A lot of that improved legal thinking is down to a landmark case in the Horizon story; one where the tide finally turned and SPMs received justice for the first time.
-This is the case of "Bates v Post Office" which was presided over by Justice Fraser.
-His highly astute analysis helped to break through the limited and confusing evidence of prior cases.
-I recommend you read a few pages, as it's the only uplifting part of the Horizon story.
+Much of that improved legal thinking comes from a landmark legal case; one where SPMs received justice for the first time.
+This is "Bates v Post Office"[^3] presided over by Justice Fraser, examining 29 bugs[^7] that had been involved in falsely prosecuting SPMs.
+Justice Fraser's analysis is highly astute.
+One of his findings states it was extremely difficult for the experts to make categorical negative statements of the form "X or Y never happened"; and even where there is some evidence then it would be too complex to disentangle.
+Perhaps his most damning assessment is:

+> This approach by the Post Office has amounted, in reality, to bare assertions and denials that ignore what has actually occurred, at least so far as the witnesses called before me in the Horizon Issues trial are concerned.
+It amounts to the 21st century equivalent of maintaining that the earth is flat.
+*Bates v Post Office, judgment No 6, paragraph 929*[^6]

+I recommend you read a few pages of Justice Fraser's findings.
+It's a rare uplifting part of the Horizon story.

-### Technical
+### Technical thoughts

+- It's almost incomprehensible that the expert witness for the Post Office portrayed software as inherently robust. *Any* software professional will tell you this is never the case.
+You need to write test cases to test the code for bugs.
+Anything not covered by a well-defined test case cannot be claimed as bug-free or robust.

 - Modern software development places huge emphasis on testing and monitoring.
 When errors occur, the system should have logged enough data that the software team can _reproduce_ the bug by testing for it in a controlled environment.
 Then they modify the software to fix it, and then re-test to validate the bug goes away.
 Horizon didn't follow this.

 - We think of making software "observable and monitorable" because, as software professionals, it makes our lives easier.
 We can catch problems early; and we can find bugs more easily.
 But since reading about Horizon, I realise that if a software vendor ends up in Court, they need to have evidence (e.g. system logs) to prove culpability.

+- There was insufficient system logging to determine cause of errors, let alone to determine it was the fault of SPMs.
+Technical support staff created standard code scripts and tooling for fixing errors that happened often, but even these tools didn't log that they had been used.

 # Ivory Towers